 Regardless of how you store your information, retrieval is the trickiest part to master.
 Make the development, mapping, and application of a consistent taxonomy and metadata schema a project priority to ensure project and future process success.

 Step 7: Project Launch – Begin with the End in Mind

-As stated in the beginning of this article, when it comes time to planning the launch of your project, you need to start with the outcomes and work backwards to plan the ‘how’.
+As stated at the beginning of this article, when it comes time to plan the launch of your project, you need to start with the outcomes and work backward to plan the ‘how’.
 Taking your current solution and shoehorning it into a new solution rarely works.
 What results from that approach are clunky systems that are poorly adopted with time and budget wasted.
 Avoid that mistake by starting off on the right foot.

 Step 8: Considerations for Paper-Intensive Environments

 One of the most important considerations when planning your integrated information management strategy is whether the right people can access the documents they need consistently.
 If there is a requirement for remote access to information, which is quite common with so many remote workers today, then your solution will likely involve some digitization.
 How much you need to digitize will depend on a variety of factors and objectives.